Year 3 Learning Journey

 Talk about new and interesting vocabulary that they come across and make sure they understand the meanings.
 Use a dictionary to look them up.

-Make sure that anything they write is in mostly joined up handwriting (except for capital letters), the spelling is correct and the sentences make sense.
-Practice makes permanent!
+Make sure that anything they write is in joined up handwriting (except for capital letters), the spelling is correct and the sentences make sense.
+Practise makes permanent.

 Maths